Java Card

 Java Card is a software technology that allows Java-based applications (applets) to be run securely on smart cards and more generally on similar secure small memory footprint devices which are called "secure elements" (SE).
-Today, a Secure Element is not limited to its smart cards and other removable cryptographic tokens form factors; embedded SEs soldered onto a device board and new security designs embedded into general purpose chips are also widely used.
+Today, a secure element is not limited to its smart cards and other removable cryptographic tokens form factors; embedded SEs soldered onto a device board and new security designs embedded into general purpose chips are also widely used.
 Java Card addresses this hardware fragmentation and specificities while retaining code portability brought forward by Java.

 Java Card is the tiniest of Java platforms targeted for embedded devices.
 Java Card gives the user the ability to program the devices and make them application specific.
-It is widely used in different markets: wireless telecommunications within SIM cards and embedded SIM, payment within banking cards and NFC mobile payment and for identity cards, healthcare cards, and passports.
+It is widely used in different markets: wireless telecommunications within SIM cards and embedded SIMs (eSIM), payment within banking cards and RFID (NFC) mobile payment and for identity cards, healthcare cards, and passports.
 Several IoT products like gateways are also using Java Card based products to secure communications with a cloud service for instance.

 The first Java Card was introduced in 1996 by Schlumberger's card division which later merged with Gemplus to form Gemalto.
-Java Card products are based on the specifications by Sun Microsystems (later a subsidiary of Oracle Corporation).
+Java Card products are based on the specifications by Sun Microsystems (Defunct in 2010 as it was acquired by Oracle Corporation).
 Many Java card products also rely on the GlobalPlatform specifications for the secure management of applications on the card (download, installation, personalization, deletion).

 The main design goals of the Java Card technology are portability, security and backward compatibility.

 Portability

 Java Card aims at defining a standard smart card computing environment allowing the same Java Card applet to run on different smart cards, much like a Java applet runs on different computers.
 As in Java, this is accomplished using the combination of a virtual machine (the Java Card Virtual Machine), and a well-defined runtime library, which largely abstracts the applet from differences between smart cards.
 Portability remains mitigated by issues of memory size, performance, and runtime support (e.g. for communication protocols or cryptographic algorithms).
+Moreover, vendors often expose proprietary APIs specific to their ecosystem, further limiting portability for applets that rely on such calls.

+To address these limitations, Vasilios Mavroudis and Petr Svenda introduced JCMathLib, an open-source cryptographic wrapper library for Java Card, enabling low-level cryptographic computations not supported by the standard API.